2014–15 Indiana Hoosiers women's basketball team

 The 2014–15 Indiana Hoosiers women's basketball team represented Indiana University Bloomington during the 2014–15 NCAA Division I women's basketball season.
-The Hoosiers, led by first year head coach Teri Moren, play their home games at Assembly Hall and are members of the Big Ten Conference.
+The Hoosiers, led by first-year head coach Teri Moren, played their home games at Assembly Hall and were members of the Big Ten Conference.
 They finished the season 15–16, 4–14 in Big Ten play to finish in twelfth place.
-They advanced to the second round of the Big Ten women's tournament where they lost to Rutgers.
+They advanced to the second round of the Big Ten women's tournament, where they lost to Rutgers.